6 Stages of Lead Management Process - Lead Generation, Qualification, Nurturing...

 Once the prospect has been qualified as a valid lead by virtue of their going through the automated nurturing system and providing additional qualification information, telemarketing initiates outbound calls to the prospect to further qualify the prospect for moving to the next stage or subsequent stages.
 At this stage they determine if the prospect meets the appropriate B.A.N.T. criteria.
 If they do, they may be moved to the next step and turned over to sales for further nurturing, relationship building, and qualification.
 Telemarketing may also decide to drop the prospect from the prospect list completely.

-Stage 3: Opportunity (Sales Qualified)
+Stage 3: Opportunity (Sales Accepted)

 During Stage 3 the prospect has now been turned over to sales and is worked by sales from this stage on.
 They now meet at least three of the B.A.N.T. criteria.
 The prospect has the need, the budget and the decision makers on their end are involved in the discussions.
 The only factor missing at this point is a solid time frame for the purchase.
 The prospect will remain an opportunity until such time as they lock in the purchase time frame and also if that time frame falls outside of your desired closing time frame.
 The prospect could also drop out because they decide to purchase elsewhere.
 The nurturing and relationship building process is managed by the sales team from this stage forward.

-Stage 4: Qualified Opportunity
+Stage 4: Qualified Opportunity (Sales Qualified)

 At this stage the prospect meets all of the B.A.N.T. and other criteria that you have established and they have selected you as the supplier of choice or one of the suppliers of choice.
 At this point, the sales process moves into the next stage, the closing stage.
 Now in some models, you will see that this is not treated as a separate stage, but we believe that in B2B marketing, it absolutely needs to be included, because we’ve seen to many supposed closed deals hit the proverbial rocks during the closing stage.